Ragtag volunteers line up to defend Ukrainian city

 The ragtag battalion was hurriedly put together from a group of civilians including a piano teacher, bulldozer operator, steel worker and bodybuilding instructor as pro-Russian rebels advanced on Mariupol over the past week.

-Renewed shelling of the city on Thursday, despite hopes that a ceasefire might be agreed on Friday, meant Ukrainian troops continued to organize defenses in case of an all-out assault by pro-Russian separatists Kiev says are backed by Moscow.
+Renewed shelling of the city on Thursday, despite hopes that a ceasefire might be agreed on Friday, meant Ukrainian troops continued to organise defences in case of an all-out assault by pro-Russian separatists Kiev says are backed by Moscow.

 “From now on we are called the Mariupol battalion, and we will be waging a guerrilla warfare behind enemy lines,” said their commander, a masked man in civilian clothes who only identified himself as Ilan.